 - a.
 Distance Learning, Standards for Accreditation III.H. - b.
 Disciplines in Combination (multi- or inter-disciplinary programs unless there are specific standards for the combination in the Handbook), Standards for Accreditation III.I. - c.
-Majors in or Based on Electronic Media (unless there are specific standards for the field in the Handbook), Standards for Accreditation III.J. - E. Liberal Arts Programs in Musical Theatre.
-Standards and Guidelines for all such programs are found in Appendix I.B., Sections 3. and 5. - F. Liberal Arts Programs Combining Studies in Theatre, Business, Arts Administration.
+Majors in or Based on Electronic Media (unless there are specific standards for the field in the Handbook), Standards for Accreditation III.J. - E. Liberal Arts Programs Combining Studies in Theatre, Business, Arts Administration.
 Standards and Guidelines for all such programs are found in Appendix I.C., Section 2.